 In line with good practice, we make it clear if evidence is lacking, mixed or inconclusive for a particular treatment, intervention or approach.

 We keep our information up-to-date by reviewing it at least every 3 years.
 We also make updates if things change or move forwards before a planned review.
-On each booklet, webpage and information sheet, you can see when it was last reviewed and when the next update is due.
+On each book, webpage and information sheet, you can see when it was last reviewed and when the next update is due.

 From time to time, we receive funding for our lymphoma information from pharmaceutical companies.
 This does not affect the balanced, impartial nature of our information.
 In accordance with how we work with healthcare and pharmaceutical companies, sponsors have no involvement in the content and have no editorial input.
 Their name/s are clearly stated on the relevant information.

 In producing our health information, our writers work with medical professionals who have current knowledge, experience and expertise in the relevant field.
 If there is a difference of professional opinion between experts, we work with them to see if they can reach an agreement.
 If this isn’t possible, we make clear in our information that such a difference of opinion exists.
-You can see which experts have worked with our writers in the acknowledgements section of each booklet, webpage or information sheet.
+You can see which experts have worked with our writers in the acknowledgements section of each book, webpage or information sheet.

 Our Lymphoma TrialsLink database, which is updated at least once a month, summarises current clinical trials.
 Each entry is verified by a professional working on that specific trial.